 JLN begins working with partner agencies in areas of human trafficking and literacy.
 The first All Booked Up literacy event is held at Nashville Children’s Theatre.

 JLN pledges $500,000 to Monroe Carell Jr. Children’s Hospital at Vanderbilt capital campaign to build out the hospital tower, and $1 million to endow the Child Life and other family support programs, to be paid by our 100th anniversary in 2022.

 The Junior League of Nashville adopts focus areas in human trafficking and literacy and pledges to continue work on childhood obesity through its Kids in the Kitchen program.

 JLN adopts new bylaws, creating a governing board of directors and a management team.

-Junior League adds Executive Vice President position to the board, aimed at improving operations and reducing workload for the president.
+Junior League adds the Executive Vice President position to the board, aimed at improving operations and reducing the workload for the president.

 Junior League gives $113,700 to community partners at the May General Membership meeting.

 Debut year of the Music City Masquerade fundraiser.